nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `add-wed w/NAME & NAME v/VENUE d/DATE` / `aw w/NAME & NAME v/VENUE d/DATE`

 * If you are worried about adding duplicated weddings, fret not!
 KnottyPlanners will alert you when an identical wedding is added.
-* We will also alert you when you add a different wedding with the same name, we need your help to change their input name in these situations 😊.
+* We will also alert you when you add a different wedding with the same name, you can add keywords into the wedding names in these situations to differentiate them 😊(e.g. `John & Jane Local` and `John & Jane Overseas`.
 * To make adding a wedding easier, Knotty Planner will format the names for you!
 Wedding names will be automatically capitalised and separated with 1 space.
 Trailing spaces and extra space in between will be removed.
   Examples: `john & jane`, `JOHN   & jane` will all be formatted to `John & Jane`.